panjaganesh31/Inventory-Supply-Chain-Analysis-End-to-End-Power-BI-Project-for-Operations-Logistics/README.md

 - 🗺️ **Real-World Storytelling Techniques**: Present supply chain data effectively for business stakeholders.

----

-## 🛠 Getting Started

-To work on this project:
-1. **Clone or fork** this repository.
-2. Open the `.pbix` file with **Power BI Desktop**.
-3. Download the provided datasets or connect your own inventory and supply chain data.
-4. Follow the tutorial to build your dashboard step-by-step.
----

 ## 🎯 Who Should Use This Project?

 - 📊 **Power BI Users** & **Business Intelligence Professionals**